-2.6.2 Country Residential Development (adapted from 5.2.7 of Bonnyville IDP)
+2.6.2 Country Residential Development

-Approval of new multi-lot country residential subdivisions may be considered within a Future Growth Area in accordance with Section 2.4.6.
+Approval of new multi-lot country residential subdivisions may be considered within a Future Growth Area in accordance with the criteria contained in Section 2.4.6(a)(i).
 These subdivisions shall be required to tie into municipal water and sewer services consistent with the Country Residential Estate - CR3 District of the M.D.'s LUB or similar district as determined to be acceptable to both the M.D. and the City.